-Chase Amazon Rewards Visa – This card offered a nice $50 Amazon Gift Card sign-up bonus, and gives us 5% back on all Amazon Purchases!
+Chase Amazon Prime Rewards Visa – This card offered a nice $50 Amazon Gift Card sign-up bonus, and gives us 5% back on all Amazon Purchases!
 We do most of our Christmas shopping on Amazon, and buy household items every month through their Subscribe & Save feature.
-We connected this card to our Amazon accounts; we just spend like we normally do through the site, and reap the 5% bonus every time.
+We connected The Prime Rewards card to our Amazon accounts; we just spend like we normally do through the site, and reap the 5% bonus every time.

-FYI: You can try Amazon Prime for 30 days by clicking THIS link (affiliate link).
-This is one way we eliminated our monthly cable bill.
+FYI: You MUST have an Amazon Prime Membership to be eligible for the 5% back with this card.
+Try Amazon Prime FREE for 30 days by clicking THIS link (affiliate link).
+Amazon Prime is also one way we eliminated our monthly cable bill.
 With Prime, you can instantly watch thousands of movies and TV episodes, borrow Kindle books and get unlimited FREE two-day shipping – totally worth it if you shop through Amazon regularly.

 Bank of America® Cash Rewards

 Bank of America Cash Rewards Visa – To be honest, the $150 sign-up bonus was the most appealing feature of this card, but that’s about it.
 While it does offer a nice 3% cash back reward on fuel, the Discover Card at 4% (2% + 2% match = 4%) is still our go to for fuel for now.